chrisdone/website/posts/pi-blog.markdown

 webhook from GitHub, and is stored in tamps, too.
 Like this, it should run for a couple years without the SD card wearing out.

+The server is [Caddy](https://caddyserver.com/) and the webhook service is [webhook](https://github.com/adnanh/webhook), both come as systemd services, so the effort was very minimal.

 There's no particular technical advantage over you reading this page from my home or the Digital Ocean server which only cost me about 10$/mo.
 But it was a fun little project.